 The NYC Green Schools Guide and Rating System was developed to guide the sustainable design, construction and operation of new schools, modernization projects and school renovations, and to achieve compliance with Local Law 86 of 2005 (New York City's Green Building Law).
 Local Law 86/2005 established a set of demanding sustainable standards for public design and construction projects in general, and makes NYC one of the first and largest school districts in the nation to have sustainable guidelines required by law.

-The NYC Green Schools Guide 2007 was valid for applicable projects whose design started after January 1, 2007, but before June 26, 2009.It was last revised on May 1, 2009.
-For projects that started design on or after that date, applicable projects were required to follow the "NYC Green Schools Guide 2009".
-An update to the 2009 guide, the "NYC Green Schools Guide 2016", applies to projects that started design after May 31, 2016.
-For convenience, changes from the 2009 guide are highlighted in yellow within the 2016 guide; click on the links below to view each of the guides.
+The NYC Green Schools Guide 2007 was valid for applicable projects whose design started after January 1, 2007, but before June 26, 2009.
+The 2007 guide was last revised on May 1, 2009, and all projects utilizing the guide have been completed.
+For projects that started design on or after that date, applicable projects were required to follow the "NYC Green Schools Guide 2009", which was based on LEED 2009.
+An update to the 2009 guide, the "NYC Green Schools Guide 2016," applied to projects that started design after May 31, 2016.
+Changes from the original 2009 guide were highlighted in yellow and revisions effective 10/31/2018 were highlighted in pink.
+Projects in the Authority's current Capital Plan (FY 2020-2024) must comply with the "NYC Green Schools Guide 2019" which is based on LEED v4 and LEED v4.1.
+The NYC Green Schools Guide 2019 has been updated and revisions to the 2019 guide effective 2/15/2023 are highlighted in yellow.
+Designers will be notified by A&E if the GSG 2019 is applicable to their assigned project.
+Click on the links below to view each of the guides.
 (Please note that for optimal viewing in hardcopy, as well as to conserve paper, the Green Schools Guide is designed to be printed double-sided).